ekrsulov/ttpe/doc/docs/plugins/catalog/measure.md

 5. **Minimize visual clutter**: Lower snap point opacity or hide them entirely
 6. **Snap feedback**: Watch the bottom-left corner for snap type confirmation
 7. **Multiple measurements**: After a measurement is finalized (second click), the next click starts a new measurement
+8. **Mobile constraint**: On mobile devices without a physical keyboard, use the Virtual Shift action (bottom-right toggle) to constrain the measure to cardinal and diagonal angles.

 ## Keyboard Shortcuts